 Spinning the tires or holding the vehicle in one place on a hill using only the accelerator pedal may damage the transmission.
 The repair will not be covered by the vehicle warranty.
-If you are stuck, do not spin the tires.
+If the vehicle is stuck, do not spin the tires.
 When stopping on a hill, use the brakes to hold the vehicle in place.
 Low Traction Mode